away CapSensor Sensor

 The load cells can be connected to Pin type ADC, through a form Differential Meter, but give a very low output signal, so it is difficult to obtain a good stability.

-Change precision scales and relate them to module ADC42
+Modify precision scales and connect them to the ADC24 module

 Some precision scales, You can buy on eBay for a few euros, contain very precise load cells.
 The trapezium mechanism of these cells makes vertical the weight force wherever they load positions.
 In this way the measurement is independent of the position and shape of the object to be measured.